andrewyur/md-sticky/README.md

   - can create an auto organize feature
   - ctrl click to group multiple windows, manipulate position thru os
 - [x] cmd+arrows to snap to guidelines
-- [ ] accelerator to automatically fit window to highest heading level
+- [x] accelerator to automatically fit window to ~~highest heading level~~ to current size of text
-- [ ] window height automatically resizes with text
+- [x] window height automatically resizes with text
 - [ ] item tray icon
   - the one i have now is funny but will get annoying
 - [ ] better default colors
-- [ ] accelerator to iterate through notes
+- [x] accelerator to iterate through notes
 - [ ] notes can sometimes disappear
   - could be a problem with the autosave or with the init process
   - noticed only after switching back to it
   - could have also accidentally hit the accelerator
+- [ ] some sort of indicator to show which sticky is currently in focus